PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 Automations allow you to configure actions &mdash; such as cancelling a flow run or sending a notification to certain endpoints &mdash; when an event occurs in the Prefect ecosystem.

+Automations are a feature of [Prefect Cloud](https://cloud.prefect.io) and are included with all Prefect Cloud plans.
+Some automation features are available only in Standard plan and above.

 - [Overview](#overview)
 - [Events](#events)
 - [Actions](#actions)